meditationstuff/protocol_1/index.md

 * curse of knowledge

 [<a href="#188ah">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

+# <a id="brief-notes-and-qualifiers" href="#brief-notes-and-qualifiers">brief notes and qualifiers</a>

+(from: <a href="#touchstones-sort-of-leaving-out-or-only-weakly-inte">touchstones sort of leaving out or only weakly interacting with "wisdom" and morality ("at least one sense in which")</a>)

+at least one sense in which there is no fact of the matter that is not "ultimately" empty and nebulous and "spontaneous" i.e. not up to you per se

+at least one sense in which you don't need to figure anything out

+at least one sense in which there's nothing to figure out

+[<a href="#188bh">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

 # <span id="189"></span><a id="relating" href="#relating">relating:</a>